gudgud96/music-fader-nets/README.md

 ## Evaluate Controllability

 To evaluate the controllability of the model (Table 1 in paper), run `python <the-evaluation-filename>`.
 Some pre-trained models are attached in the `params` folder as examples.

-## Arousal Style Transfer
-A simple example for applying "shifting vectors" for arousal transfer with the GM-VAE model is demonstrated in `arousal_transfer.ipynb`.

 ## Resources
 - [arXiv paper](https://arxiv.org/abs/2007.15474)